zbyju/obsidian/1. Fleeting notes/PDB/What is cost-based optimization.md

 - **Index statistics** - Uniqueness and structure of indexes

 Statistics are collected:
-- **Automatically** - collecting in regular intervals or during certai
+- **Automatically** - collecting in regular intervals or during certain operations
+- **Manually** - admin can manually update the statistics

+Statistics are used to estimate the cost.
+The optimizer uses the row counts to determine best scan approach and how many